israelg99/sofweb/README.md

 `npm run production` - Runs the webpack in production mode, outputs everything into `src/build`

 `npm run electron` - Runs electron, by default it calls `src/dist/index.js`

+`npm test` - Runs the Karma tests with Jasmine on PhantomJS with TSlint, Istanbul for coverage and more...

 ### Brief explanation on the webpack configs